What is the best recruitment platform?

 ● Mobile optimisation

 But a list of features isn't the be-all and end-all.
-We recommend also looking for these recruitment website platform requirements:
+We recommend also looking for these recruitment platform requirements:

 ● Intuitive development tools so your team can handle ongoing site edits independently